redpesk-core/afb-cmake-modules/docs/dev_guide/3_advanced_usage.md

 ## Add external 3rd party library

+### Build, link and ship external library with the project

 You could need to include an external library that isn't shipped in the platform.
 Then you have to bundle the required library in the `lib` widget directory.